parrt/cs652/projects/Java-vtable.md

 ### Translation to C

 There are very few expression and statement constructs that you need to translate.
 This project is all about the translation of classes to `struct`s and methods to functions.
 One of the trickiest part is converting the flexible Java type system to C's much stricter type system.
-For example, in Java and animal can point at a dog but not in C. We have to typecast any assignment right hand side and parameter expression.
+For example, in Java an Animal reference can point at a Dog but not in C. We have to typecast any assignment right hand side and parameter expression (an implicit assignment).
 We also have to deal with function pointers so you should read the following carefully: [How To Read C Declarations](http://blog.parr.us/2014/12/29/how-to-read-c-declarations/).

 #### Boilerplate support code